danielrothschild/danielrothschild.github.io/_pages/36_dynamic.md

 <div class="title"> MECHANICS </div>

-The seminar meets Fridays 3-5pm, in Chandler House B01.
+The seminar meets Fridays 3-5pm, in Bedford Way 448.
 The first meeting is 4 October; there is no meeting on 8 Nov; the last meeting is 13 Dec.

 Enrolled students must submit a term paper on a topic covered for credit.